 Snapshot is a point-in-time copy/view of the data.
 Snapshots are needed for backup applications, which need consistent point-in-time copies of data.

-Advanced databases like Oracle (and now MySQL) also offer clustering capabilities.
-The “g” in “Oracle 11g” actually stands for “grid” or clustering capability.
+Advanced databases like MySQL also offer clustering capabilities.
 MySQL offers shared-nothing clusters using synchronous replication.
 This helps the databases scale up and support larger & more fault tolerant production environments.

 File systems store files and other objects only as a stream of bytes, and have little or no information about the data stored in the files.
 Such file systems also provide only a single way of organizing the files, namely via directories and file names.
 The associated attributes are also limited in number, e.g. type, size, author, creation time, etc. This does not help in managing related data, as disparate items do not have any relationships defined.